wsargent/docker-cheat-sheet/README.md

 ## Installation

-Docker has recognized that installation / deployment is a PITA, and [bug 8681](https://github.com/docker/docker/issues/8681) deals with this specifically.
+[installation Instrunctions](https://docs.docker.com/installation/) are available.
+Docker has recognized that installation / deployment is a PITA, and [Docker Machine](https://github.com/docker/machine) aka [bug 8681](https://github.com/docker/docker/issues/8681) deals with this specifically.

 ### Linux